-Is it your scalp or is it your follicles?
+Is it your scalp, or is it your follicles?
 BOTH need care.
 If your scalp has an infection or a condition of chronic inflammation, then your follicles cannot be provided with the environment they need to grow healthy hair.

-- Blocked hair follicles
+Blocked hair follicles

-- Nutrient supply needed for growth
+Nutrient supply needed for growth

-- Conversion of testosterone to DHT
+Conversion of testosterone to DHT

-Currently there are only 2 FDA approved treatments for hair loss in North America.
+Currently, there are only 2 FDA-approved treatments for hair loss in North America.
 While marketed under specific brand names, each one works to treat hair loss.
-Minoxidil, originally designed to combat high blood pressure, comes as a foam and is said to enlarge the hair follicles, increasing circulation and extend the growing phase of new hairs.
+Originally designed to combat high blood pressure, minoxidil comes as a topical foam.
+It is said to enlarge the hair follicles, increasing circulation and extending the growing phase of new hairs.

 Secondly, drugs like finasteride work to block DHT at the source by inhibiting the enzyme (5-ar) responsible for converting testosterone into DHT.
 Without DHT, the follicles can continue through their growth phase.